woojiahao/tp/docs/DeveloperGuide.md

 **Extensions**
 - 2a.
 User enters an incorrect format.
-    - 1a1.
-UniCa$h displays an error message.
+    - 2a1.
+UniCa$h displays an error message with the correct command format.
     - Use case resumes at step 1.

 - 3a.
 UniCa$h does not find any income matching the provided arguments.